elmtree-askmo/cloudcannon-app/content/learn/nursing/how-do-calcium-ions-influence-intracellular-signaling-pathways-in-neurons.md

 url: /learn/nursing/questions/how-do-calcium-ions-influence-intracellular-signaling-pathways-in-neurons
 score: -1.0
 related_article1:
-    id: 170599
+    id: 170597
-    title: Describe the phases of an action potential and the changes in membrane potential during each phase.
+    title: >-
+        What are the main structural components of a neuron and their functions?
     subject: Nursing
-    url: /learn/nursing/questions/describe-the-phases-of-an-action-potential-and-the-changes-in-membrane-potential-during-each-phase
+    url: /learn/nursing/questions/what-are-the-main-structural-components-of-a-neuron-and-their-functions
 related_article2:
-    id: 170608
+    id: 170600
-    title: How does myelination affect the speed of nerve impulse conduction?
+    title: >-
+        What is the difference between the absolute and relative refractory periods in action potential propagation?
     subject: Nursing
-    url: /learn/nursing/questions/how-does-myelination-affect-the-speed-of-nerve-impulse-conduction
+    url: /learn/nursing/questions/what-is-the-difference-between-the-absolute-and-relative-refractory-periods-in-action-potential-propagation
 related_article3:
-    id: 170614
+    id: 170615
-    title: How do reflex arcs demonstrate the interaction between the central and peripheral nervous systems?
+    title: >-
+        What is synaptic plasticity and how does it contribute to learning and memory?
     subject: Nursing
-    url: /learn/nursing/questions/how-do-reflex-arcs-demonstrate-the-interaction-between-the-central-and-peripheral-nervous-systems
+    url: /learn/nursing/questions/what-is-synaptic-plasticity-and-how-does-it-contribute-to-learning-and-memory
 related_article4:
-    id: 170611
+    id: 170615
-    title: Explain the role of the sodium-potassium pump in action potential recovery.
+    title: >-
+        What is synaptic plasticity and how does it contribute to learning and memory?
     subject: Nursing
-    url: /learn/nursing/questions/explain-the-role-of-the-sodiumpotassium-pump-in-action-potential-recovery
+    url: /learn/nursing/questions/what-is-synaptic-plasticity-and-how-does-it-contribute-to-learning-and-memory
 related_article5:
-    id: 170604
+    id: 170598
-    title: How do calcium ions facilitate neurotransmitter release at the synaptic terminal?
+    title: >-
+        How do motor neurons, sensory neurons, and interneurons differ in function?
     subject: Nursing
-    url: /learn/nursing/questions/how-do-calcium-ions-facilitate-neurotransmitter-release-at-the-synaptic-terminal
+    url: /learn/nursing/questions/how-do-motor-neurons-sensory-neurons-and-interneurons-differ-in-function
 ---

 &nbsp;